 The Governor General’s History Awards are Canada’s top honours in the field of history and heritage.
 They celebrate the very best in Canadian achievements to ensure our national past has a vibrant presence in our society today.

-Nominations for the Governor General’s History Award for Excellence in Teaching are accepted all year round.
+We are now accepting applications for the Governor General’s History Award for Excellence in Teaching.
+Deadline is April 10th.

 Nominate an exceptional history project in your community for this year’s Governor General's History Award.